Chart Color Schemes

 Age

-Mount Warren Park's median age exceeds the national pattern
+Mount Warren Park's population is slightly older than the national pattern

-Mount Warren Park has a median age of 41, which is higher than Greater Brisbane's figure of 36 and Australia's average of 38 years.
-Compared to the Greater Brisbane average, Mount Warren Park has an over-representation of the 75-84 age cohort (8.0% locally) and an under-representation of the 25-34 age group (11.1%).
-Between 2021 and present, the 75 to 84 age group has increased from 6.5% to 8.0% of the population, while the 25 to 34 cohort has decreased from 12.1% to 11.1%.
+Mount Warren Park has a median age of 41, which is higher than Greater Brisbane's figure of 36 and Australia's median age of 38.
+The 75-84 age group is notably over-represented in Mount Warren Park at 8.0%, compared to the Greater Brisbane average, while the 25-34 year-olds are under-represented at 11.1%.
+Between 2021 and present, the 75-84 age group has grown from 6.5% to 8.0% of the population, while the 25-34 cohort has declined from 12.1% to 11.1%.
 By 2041, demographic modeling suggests significant changes in Mount Warren Park's age profile.
-The 75 to 84 age cohort is projected to expand by 192 people (40%) from 478 to 671.
-Notably, the combined 65+ age groups will account for all of the total population growth, reflecting the area's aging demographic trend.
-Meanwhile, the 45 to 54 and 55 to 64 cohorts are expected to experience population declines.
+The 75-84 age group is projected to expand by 192 people (40%), growing from 478 to 671.
+Notably, the combined 65+ age groups will account for 100% of total population growth, reflecting the area's aging demographic profile.
+Meanwhile, the 45-54 and 55-64 cohorts are expected to experience population declines.